Ricky Fuji

 Masanori Morimura (森村 方則, Morimura Masanori) (born September 27, 1965) better known under his ring name Ricky Fuji (リッキー・フジ, Rikkī Fuji) is a Japanese professional wrestler currently signed to Action Advance Pro Wrestling, where he also runs the day-to-day operations.
 He is perhaps best known for his time with Frontier Martial-Arts Wrestling (FMW), where he wrestled between the promotion's early days in 1990 until the promotion's closure in 2002, making him the longest-tenured wrestler in the company's history.

 Fuji initially joined FMW as a mid-carder, who initially teamed and feuded with the promotion's founder Atsushi Onita on several occasions.
 He was a part of many groups including Team Canada and Lethal Weapon during the mid-1990s while also achieving success in the company's junior heavyweight division, winning the AWA World Light Heavyweight Championship and the Independent World Junior Heavyweight Championship once each.

 Professional wrestling career

-Early career
+Training

 Masanori Morimura started training in the NJPW Dojo in 1984, but left the dojo because he was "young and dumb".
 While at the NJPW Dojo, he wanted to be a UWF fighter instead.
 When he failed to join UWF, he realized he ruined his chances at beginning his career in Japan.
 He then left Japan in January 1987 for a training expedition in Canada, where he was trained in the Dungeon by Stu Hart and his right-hand man, Mr. Hito.
-During his time training in Calgary, he suffered a couple major injuries, including a brain hemorrhage, which he fully recovered from.
-During his training, he would befriend other Japanese stars like Hiroshi Hase and his former NJPW Dojo mates Keiichi Yamada and Shinya Hashimoto.
+During his time training in Calgary, he would befriend other Japanese stars like Hiroshi Hase and his former NJPW Dojo mates Keiichi Yamada and Shinya Hashimoto.

+Debut delayed

+In March 1987, he was set to debut as Hase's new partner in the Viet Cong Express, due to his original partner, Fumihiro Niikura, leaving the territory and taking a hiatus, due to a heart attack in December 1986.
+However, a twist of bad luck befallen Morimura, as just days before his official debut, he suffered a cerebral hemorrhage and was hospitalized; his role in the Viet Cong Express was taken over by Shinji Sasazaki.
+Morimura would fully recover and by August 1987, he would resume his training in the Dungeon.